 Over a 10-year hold: approximately −RM 414,600 in realized cashflow loss, plus the RM 136,000 non-mortgage acquisition cost, plus opportunity cost on the RM 360,000 cash deposit.

-What the directory actually recommends for foreign buyers in Johor
+What actually cashflows for foreign buyers in Johor

 The directory has not listed Forest City sub-projects because their sale and rental comparable depth does not meet our minimum threshold (5 or more sale + rent comparables from the same sub-development).
 That is a data quality statement, not a judgment on the project.

-Why we don't publish the exact surplus numbers here: the specific per-unit rent, price, 12-cost surplus, and confidence score for each of these three developments — along with 280 other foreigner-eligible Malaysian properties — is what the paid Foreigner Edition is for.
-The free blog proves the methodology and names which developments the methodology flags as positive.
-The paid product gives you the exact numbers to commit capital on.
+Why we don't publish the exact per-unit numbers here: the specific building names, per-unit rent, price, 12-cost surplus, and confidence score for each foreigner-eligible property, along with the rest of the 309 nationwide, are what the paid Foreigner Edition is for.
+The free blog proves the methodology and the aggregate picture.
+The paid product gives you the exact buildings and numbers to commit capital on.

 The pattern